-The Company has limited exposure to interest rate risk as borrowings are nil.
+The Company has limited exposure to interest rate risk as it has no external borrowings.
 There is also an exposure to the impact of longer term rate movements in the Defined Benefit Pension Scheme, which is managed by the Trustees of the Scheme and their advisers.